Understanding Hindu Civilization

 Check out Prof. Harman's faculty web page

-The Martyr Bomber Becomes a Goddess: Women, Theosis, and Sacrificial Violence in Sri Lanka (2009) [ viewed 80x since 14 August 2009]
+The Martyr Bomber Becomes a Goddess: Women, Theosis, and Sacrificial Violence in Sri Lanka (2009) [counters temporarily disabled]